027ff8b880126382/yvsou-cms/README.md

 ## About yvsou-cms

-**yvsou-cms** is a powerful content management system developed with Laravel.
+**yvsou-cms** is a powerful content management system developed with Laravel by Hangzhou Domain Zones Technology Co., Ltd. and Institute of Future Science and Technology G.K., Tokyo.
 It features fine-grained permission control, dynamic directory structures, and is designed for extensibility and commercial readiness.  yvsou-cms is a newly redeveloped content management system built with Laravel, encompassing the core functionalities of the DSCloud Platform, which was originally launched in 2011 by Hangzhou Domain Zones Technology Co., Ltd.

 ---